ahmadsultani/ahmadsultani/README.md

-"Always craving for clean code, also an efficiency seeker"
+"Cleanliness and efficiency seeker"

-I'm into mobile and web development, interested in machine learning.
+I'm a Front End Developer, interested in Data Science.

 How to reach me:
 ahmadsultanidayanullah@gmail.com